International Conservation Funding

 Science, Finance and International Cooperation.
-Two United Nations programs—the Intergovernmental Panel on Climate Change (IPCC) and the United Nations Framework Convention on Climate Change (UNFCCC)—have received funding from the United States for years.
+Two United Nations programs—the Intergovernmental Panel on Climate Change (IPCC) and the Framework Convention on Climate Change (UNFCCC)—have received funding from the United States for years.
 The IPCC, for example, has received broad bipartisan support for providing high-integrity science on climate change since the panel’s creation in 1988.
 Similarly, the UNFCCC has been the primary space for policymakers to mount an international eﬀort to tackle these risks.
 The United States has won plaudits worldwide for leading on climate action.
 U.S. foreign assistance also leverages substantial private investment in energy eﬃciency and renewable energy technologies.
-TNC supports the president’s request for the Green Climate Fund in FY23.
+TNC supports the president’s request for the Green Climate Fund in fiscal year 2023.
 Continued funding of a modest budget line will signal that the United States continues to place an importance on climate science and wants a place at the table in negotiations.